About Concurrent Enrollment

 -Email to firstname.lastname@example.org

-7. Attend a Prep Session (Optional).
-Join us as we provide an overview of the concurrent enrollment process, provide information about campus resources, and answer questions.
-More information can be found here.
+9. Attend a Prep Session (Optional) Join us as we provide an overview of the concurrent enrollment process, provide information about campus resources, and answer questions.
+Bring your MyBC log-in information and Student ID number.

-9. Fees/Payment: Enrollment and service fees are waived for Concurrent Enrollment students.
+11. Fees/Payment Enrollment and service fees are waived for concurrent enrollment students.
 Course material fees and textbooks are not currently waived and may be an additional cost.

 FEDERAL AND STATE REGULATIONS